 Over the last year, the Lord has really been shining His revelatory light over Matt 16:13-19.
 Here, we read of Peter’s great confession that Jesus is the Christ (Messiah, Anointed One).

-The scriptures tell us that Jesus makes his way furthest north in the region of Caesarea Philippi, and then, he takes a two-day walk with His disciples to the Gates of Hades (Hell).
+The scriptures tell us that Jesus makes his way furthest north to the region of Caesarea Philippi, and then, he takes a two-day walk with His disciples to the Gates of Hades.

-Jesus uses the backdrop of the Gates of Hell to give the greatest New Testament revelation to all of mankind.
+Jesus uses the backdrop of the Gates of Hades to give two of the greatest New Testament revelations to all of mankind.

 Matt 16:13-18: “13 When Jesus came to the region of Caesarea Philippi, he asked his disciples, “Who do people say the Son of Man is?”
 14 They replied, “Some say John the Baptist; others say Elijah; and still others, Jeremiah or one of the prophets.”
 15 “But what about you?” he asked.
 “Who do you say I am?”
 16 Simon Peter answered, “You are the Christ, the Son of the living God.
 17 Jesus replied, “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven.
 18 And I tell you that you are Peter, and upon this rock I will build my church, and the gates of Hades will not overcome it.”

 The region of Caesarea Philippi is the seedbed for much occultic activity and idol worship.
 No devout Jew dare enter the region due to the spiritual darkness that permeates it.

 The Gates of Hades itself sits as a cave at the bottom of Mt.
 Hermon.
 Shrines to the goat-man Pan and other gods, such as Caesar and Nemesis, are visible, along with temple prostitution, pagan worship, and ritualistic sacrifices.